tensorflow/docs/site/en/api_docs/python/tf/estimator/train_and_evaluate.md

 supported distributed training configuration is between-graph replication.

 Overfitting: In order to avoid overfitting, it is recommended to set up the training `input_fn` to shuffle the training data properly.
-It is also recommended to train the model a little longer, say multiple epochs, before performing evaluation, as the input pipeline starts from scratch for each training.
-It is particularly important for local training and evaluation.

 Stop condition: In order to support both distributed and non-distributed configuration reliably, the only supported stop condition for model